VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek5/step4.md

 </pre>

-The below code is much more professional and widely used.
-If you can, do classes in the below format.
-For now, if this is too complicated, then theirs is example code showing how to use the class data in the simpler format previously shown.
+The code below is much more professional and widely used.
+If you can, do classes in the format below.
+For now, if this is too complicated, then there's example code showing how to use the class data in the simpler format previously shown.

 <pre class="file" data-filename="objectAttribute.py" data-target="replace">
 class Calculator(object):